 DRWS volunteers rescue, provide care and rehabilitate Australian native wildlife in need including threatened, endangered and migratory species.
 Our aim is to work towards their release back into their natural environment.
-Each year we record around 1000 wildlife admissions.
+Each year we record over 1500 wildlife admissions.

 The daily running of the Shelter is supported by over 100 volunteers who participate in a variety of roles.
 Volunteers are available daily from 8.30am until 5.00pm.
-Each year our members provide over 40 000 unpaid hours in support of DRWS.
+Our members give over 40 000 unpaid hours annually.

 DRWS has developed, and continues to evolve, from a love of and commitment to wildlife and the natural environment.
 All of our members actively promote preservation of the natural environment and living considerately with wildlife.

 DRWS is highly focussed on sustainable development through conservation and sustainable use of natural resources.
 In order to minimise the Shelter’s environmental footprint the facility functions through the installation and maintenance of –

 - a significant solar power system capable of supplying all power needs;